Beginning in the 1920s up to the late 1950s, the Redlands “Sewer

-As a result of these new regulations, the City of Redlands facility was relocated in the early 1960’s to the south side of the river at the north end of Nevada Street and modified to provide secondary wastewater treatment.
-With this method of treatment the wastewater solids are settled in large tanks and then removed, dried and then disposed of off site.
+As a result of these new regulations, the City of Redlands facility was relocated in the early 1960s to the south side of the river at the north end of Nevada Street and a secondary wastewater treatment was constructed.
+With this method of treatment the wastewater solids are settled in large tanks and then removed, dried and disposed of off-site.
 The liquid portion is transferred to an activated sludge process where different chambers within this process help remove conventional pollutants.
 The discharge of the treated wastewater was to be treated in such a degree that disposal to navigable waters or direct disposal to the groundwater table will not endanger public health or degrade groundwater quality.
 Development of population and water use (i.e., water conservation) have drastically changed the incoming wastewater matrix to treatment plants.
 Consequently, over the years the City of Redlands has undergone many upgrades to the original wastewater treatment plant.

 The City of Redlands operates a certified environmental laboratory for monitoring its drinking water supply and wastewater effluent.
-The laboratory is certified by the State of California, Department of Health Services.
-The laboratory has two objectives.
-First, the laboratory provides information to the operational staff of the City’s water and wastewater treatment facilities, and sanitary landfill.
+The laboratory is certified by the State Water Resources Control Board under Environmental Laboratory Accreditation Program (ELAP).
+The laboratory has two objectives: First, the laboratory provides information to the operational staff of the City’s water and wastewater treatment facilities, and sanitary landfill.
 Second, the laboratory provides monitoring information to the State of California’s environmental regulatory agencies.
 The laboratory staff is trained in highly technical testing procedures, and uses sophisticated instrumentation, such as ion chromatography and total organic carbon, to perform required laboratory analysis.

 The City’s laboratory is located in the Training Center Building at the City’s Wastewater Treatment Plant.
-The laboratory is in operation every day of the year, to provide the laboratory analysis and reports required for daily water and wastewater operations to meet all regulatory standards.
-The laboratory is currently staffed with five positions, including a regulatory compliance officer and four laboratory technicians.
+The laboratory is in operation every day of the year to provide the laboratory analyses and reports required for daily water and wastewater operations to meet all regulatory standards.
+The laboratory is currently staffed by a Laboratory Manager and four Laboratory Analysts.